Data-collector-ADIA/back-end/README.md

 # Backend Service

 The Backend Service is the core orchestration layer that coordinates browser automation tasks.
-It uses the browser_use library to execute AI-driven browser automation, connecting to the Browser Service for browser instances and the Database Service for data persistence.
+It uses the browser_use library to execute AI-driven browser automation, connecting to the Browser Service and Database Service via gRPC.

 ## Overview

 This service:
-- Receives browser automation task requests
+- Receives browser automation task requests via gRPC
 - Manages task execution using browser_use
-- Connects to remote browsers via Browser Service
+- Connects to remote browsers via Browser Service (gRPC)
-- Saves task outputs to Database Service
+- Saves task outputs to Database Service (gRPC)
-- Streams real-time updates via WebSocket
+- Coordinates all service interactions

 ## Features

 - AI-powered browser automation using browser_use
 - Remote browser support via CDP URLs
-- Real-time task streaming via WebSocket
+- gRPC-based communication for better performance
 - Integration with Browser and Database services
 - Task lifecycle management
 - Error handling and recovery